 In cases where the load change has not yet occurred, PJM will base any adjustment on information received from EDC load forecasters in response to PJM's annual request for details on large load changes that are known to the EDC.
-PJM will handle these requests on a case-by-case basis and perform (or have performed) whatever analysis is required to establish the degree of certainty and magnitude of the load change.
+PJM will handle these requests on a case-bycase basis and perform (or have performed) whatever analysis is required to establish the degree of certainty and magnitude of the load change.
 Attachment B provides load forecast adjustment guidelines.
-PJM will produce documentation on and discuss load adjustments at the Load Analysis Subcommittee upon presentation of the annual load forecast.
+PJM and the requesting EDC/LSE will produce documentation on and discuss load adjustments at the Load Analysis Subcommittee upon presentation of the annual load forecast.